Floydlang/floyd/Notes/Floyd code.markdown

 	a = {string, int}({ "one", 1 }, { "two", 2 }, { "three", 3 });

 ### Vectors
 A vector is a collection where you lookup your values using an index between 0 and (vector_size - 1).
+The items are ordered.
 Finding the correct value is constant-time.
 There are many potential backends for a vector:

 1. A C-array.
 Very fast to make and read, very compact.
 Slow and expensive to mutate (requires copying the entire array).
 2. A HAMT-based persistent vector.
 Medium-fast to make, read an write.
 Uses more memory.